LiuYisi238/LiuYisi238.github.io/_pages/about.md

 Recent Work
 =====
-* Writting a book: ODE for Physicists and Theoretical Physicists(hope to finish it in 2024)
+* Writting a book: ODE for Physicists and Theoretical Physicists(hope to finish it in 2024, write in chinese)
+* Things concerning Ricci flow, geometric flow, black hole and string theory(still in understanding stage)

 Recent Seminar